-Today, the Department of Health Care Services (DHCS) formally announced the Medi-Cal Healthier California for All proposal at the DHCS Stakeholder Advisory Committee meetings.
-Medi-Cal Healthier California for All proposes several statewide changes including, but not limited to:
+Today, the Department of Health Care Services (DHCS) formally announced the California Advancing and Innovating Medi-Cal (CalAIM) proposal at the DHCS Stakeholder Advisory Committee meetings.
+CalAIM proposes several statewide changes including, but not limited to:

 - Requiring Medi-Cal managed care plans to submit Population Health Management strategies and moving to annual Medi-Cal managed care plan open enrollment